Blood samples (Horse, Dog, Cat)

 DNA can be isolated from the follicle attached to the end of hair that has been plucked.
 Pull 30 – 40 hairs from the mane and/or tail of the horse, making sure that there is a follicle (root) attached to the end of each.
 Hair must be pulled and not cut.

-CAG has a free Hair Collection kit available to order, or hair may be taped to a labeled piece of paper (with the tape NOT touching the follicle) and inserted into a zip-top bag or envelope.
-Only one sample should be in each bag or envelope.
+The hair may be taped to a labeled piece of paper (with the tape NOT touching the follicle) and inserted into a zip-top bag or envelope.
+Only one sample should be in each bag or envelope to avoid contamination, but all samples can be send to us in one major envelope.
 The paper should be labeled with the date sampled, the CAG Animal ID and CAG Client ID if known, or the names of the animal and owner.
+CAG also has free Hair Collection kits available to order if required.

 Samples do not require refrigeration and can be returned via regular mail (international customers please use airmail).